dsc-courses/dsc40a-2024-su-ii/index.md

 {: .green }

 > Welcome to DSC 40A!
+See you in class this week.
+To begin, fill out the (required) [Welcome Survey](https://forms.gle/qA5xnzXiNZc55nii6).

 {% for module in site.modules %}
 {{ module }}